 It is wonderful to be able to share this news with you and have something to look forward to this year!
-I am co-designing an Feature Garden for RHS Hampton Court, with Charles Dowding.
+I am co-designing a Feature Garden for RHS Hampton Court.
 The show will be held on 6 – 11 July 2021.We were first approached by the RHS in early 2020: would we like to design and make a no dig feature garden at the show?
 What an exciting suggestion!
-Charles and I had a preliminary meeting with the RHS team to discuss what this would involve – design, construction, the show itself.
+We had a preliminary meeting with the RHS team to discuss what this would involve – design, construction, the show itself.

 We were all agreed that the garden would demonstrate how beautiful and productive no dig gardening is, and educate and inspire people to try it out in their own gardens and allotments.

 I have (almost!)
-13 years’ experience of no dig gardening in my home garden, allotment, running kitchen gardens on private estates and for restaurants, and also in two of Charles’ market gardens (plus a few more decades of growing my own using other methods).
-Charles has almost 40 years experience of growing no dig in his four market gardens.
-This show garden combines both our work experience and knowledge.
+13 years’ experience of no dig gardening in my home garden, allotment, running kitchen gardens on private estates and for restaurants, and also in two market gardens (plus a few more decades of growing my own using other methods).

 – the importance of healthy soil life and how to achieve this